 - With the victories, the Americans essentially controlled the Hudson River Valley.

-- When Congress found out about the capture of the fort, there was concern that it may have ruined any chance at reconciliation with Congress.
+- When Congress found out about the capture of the fort, there was concern that it may have ruined any chance at reconciliation with Britain.
 Congress asked Allen to take the cannon and artillery to the southern end of Lake George so that inventory could be taken.
 Allen refused the request and argued that removing the weapons from the fort would leave the fort defenseless and leave the colonists in the western territories vulnerable to attack.
 As long as the cannon and artillery remained at the fort, it could be used to control traffic on Lake Champlain.

 - John Brown took the British flag that had flown over the fort and went to Philadelphia, where he presented it to the Continental Congress.

 - Congress eventually changed its stance on removing the cannon and artillery from Fort Ticonderoga when it decided to use the fort as a staging point for the planned invasion of Quebec.
 Congress asked Connecticut Governor John Trumbull to send troops to reinforce the fort.

 - When the Connecticut troops, under the command of Colonel Benjamin Hinman, arrived, Allen relinquished command.
 At first, Arnold refused to recognize Hinman’s authority and threatened to take the ships under his command and surrender them to the British.
 Hinman was able to convince Arnold’s men to join his ranks and avoided mutiny.
 Arnold left and went to Albany, New York.
 From there, he sent letters to Congress, informing them of his views on the situation at Ticonderoga.